- About Us

 Plagiarism is stealing another person’s idea or illustration and using it as one’s own without giving credit to the original author or artist.
 Copying sentences or paragraphs directly from a book, article, webpage, or other student’s paper without giving credit to the author is illegal.
 Even if a student changes the wording a little bit, the idea still came from the original author and he or she must receive the credit for the idea.
 This means when writing papers, if a student uses direct quotes or paraphrases (changing the wording) from any other work, published or unpublished, he or she must use proper footnotes and a “Works Cited” page in the back of the paper that lists all the places where the student found the quotes or information.

 ALI has a zero tolerance policy on cheating, academic dishonesty, and plagiarism.
-All problem cases will be forwarded to the Assistant Vice Chancellor of International Affairs.
+All problem cases will be forwarded to the Associate Provost of International Affairs.
 If the student is a sponsored student, the case will be forwarded to that student’s sponsor.

 All students should: